Skip to main content

 In order to ensure that both the processing and scoring of USMLE examinations are done in a secure and accurate fashion, it is necessary to follow a number of quality assurance steps.
 These steps include monitoring reports from test centers about test delivery problems and about possible security violations.

-To obtain your USMLE transcript or have it sent to a third party, you must contact FSMB or NBME and pay the associated fee.
+To obtain your USMLE transcript or have it sent to a third party, you must contact FSMB and pay the associated fee.

-Effective August 21, 2024, FSMB produces transcripts for all USMLE examinees (both domestic and international medical students and graduates).
+FSMB produces and distributes transcripts for all USMLE examinees (both domestic and international medical students and graduates).
 To have a transcript sent to a medical licensing authority at any time, submit your request through FSMB.

-Examinees participating in ERAS should continue to follow instructions from ERAS for sending their USMLE transcripts to U.S. training programs.
+Examinees using any residency application service—e.g., Electronic Residency Application Service® (ERAS®)—should continue to follow instructions from the application owner for sending their USMLE transcripts to U.S. training programs.

 Information about requesting a score recheck is in the USMLE Bulletin of Information.